 Leidos is a Fortune 500™ company aimed at embracing and solving some of the world’s most pressing challenges.
 Through science and technology, Leidos makes the world safer, healthier and more efficient.

 Our Civil Group offers an array of exciting career opportunities for the best IT, energy, logistics and engineering professionals.

 The Project Engineer position will be part of the capital improvement program managing the modernization of McMurdo station.
 Projects range from civil earthwork, station utilities construction, and facility construction along a mix of self-performed and subcontracted work.
 This Project Engineer position is based in Centennial Co, but may require deployment to project sites in Antarctica during the Austral Summer (Oct - Feb).

-The Project Engineer coordinates with Project Managers during the various phases of a project.
+The Project Engineer coordinates with the AIM Project Manager during the various phases of a project.
 This includes preliminary scope development, pre-project planning, costing, change control, scheduling, procurement, project execution, and project closeout.
 Oversees review for compliance with engineering principles, company standards, codes, and customer requirements.
-Oversees design changes, specification and drawing releases.
+Oversees design changes, specification, design management, and drawing releases.
 Coordinates activities concerned with project development, scheduling, and resolution of scheduling conflicts.
 Other tasks as assigned.